-So in the spirit of the season I’m saying yes and making room for more people around my table and at my kitchen bench and maybe sitting on my verandah with their feet up, I don’t mind.
-I’m making room because I know that opening my home involves opening my heart and although I struggle with that sometimes – it’s something my heart wants more of.
+So in the spirit of the season I’m making room for more people around my table and at my kitchen bench and maybe sitting on my verandah with their feet up, I don’t mind.
+I’m making room because I know that opening my home involves opening my heart and although I struggle with that sometimes – it’s something I want to do more of.

 Above all, keep loving one another earnestly, since love covers a multitude of sins.
 Show hospitality to one another without grumbling.
 1 Peter 4:8-9